Lawyers for Trump, Cohen to return to court over seized documents

 By Brendan Pierson

-NEW YORK (Reuters) - A federal judge is expected to weigh who should get the first look at documents seized from U.S. President Donald Trump's personal lawyer, Michael Cohen, at a hearing in Manhattan on Thursday.
+NEW YORK (Reuters) - A federal judge is expected to consider on Thursday who should get the first look at documents that were seized by FBI agents from U.S. President Donald Trump's personal lawyer, Michael Cohen.

 A lawyer for Cohen said at a court hearing last week that in addition to Trump, Cohen's clients included Republican donor Elliott Broidy and conservative Fox News commentator and Trump supporter Sean Hannity.